nstonny/manage-interview-typescript/README.md

 ```
 Run an instance of MongoDB in your machine using mongod and specifying the data folder for mongo

-Compile the typescript code using
+Compile the typescript code using gulp
 ```
-tsc
+gulp build
 ```

 Start the express server in development mode using